paulbricman/secondbrain/_buffer.md

 Motor cortex magnifies by function, not structure (also children drawings) If physical space informs conceptual space, how does it all fit in 3 dimensions? distortion?
-AR place ID are like place cells, perhaps also place neurons in multimodal
+AR place ID are like place cells, perhaps also place neurons in multimodal Contrast to artificial looking might push robot out of uncanny valley ToM-based emulations are like face recognition without an account IP concerns to pause memory formation amd implants Optimizing marketing on emulations